codeship/screencast-storyboards/rails/github/heroku/storyboard.md

 ![Codeship running build](../screenshots/first-build-running.png)

+When we go to the build details, we follow the running build.

-And a few seconds later, we can see that our build succeeded!
+And a few seconds later, our build succeeded!
 Great!

 ![Codeship finished build](../screenshots/first-build-finished.png)